madrilene/eleventy-excellent/src/posts/daily/throwback-thursday-for-2025-04-03.md

 ---
 title: "🔙 Throwback Thursday for 2025-04-03"
+permalink: "/archive/throwback-thursday-for-2025-04-03/"
-description: "Explore the power of joint ventures in this week's Throwback!"
+description: "Explore the power of joint ventures in this week&#39;s Throwback!"
 date: 2025-04-04 03:22:38.134238+00:00
 ---